 - Heart problem (eg, babies dependent on right-to-left shunt)—Should not be given to patients with this condition.

-Proper Use of nitric oxide
+Proper use of nitric oxide

-A nurse or other trained health professional will give your baby nitric oxide in a hospital. nitric oxide is inhaled into your baby's lungs through the mouth or nose.
+A nurse or other trained health professional will give your baby nitric oxide in a hospital.
+Nitric oxide is inhaled into your baby's lungs through the mouth or nose.

-nitric oxide is usually given for up to 14 days or until your baby is ready to be weaned from nitric oxide treatment.
+Nitric oxide is usually given for up to 14 days or until your baby is ready to be weaned from nitric oxide treatment.

-Precautions While Using nitric oxide
+Precautions while using nitric oxide

 It is very important that your baby's doctor check your baby closely while receiving nitric oxide.
 This will allow the doctor to see if the medicine is working properly and to decide if your baby should continue to receive it.
 Blood tests may be needed to check for unwanted effects.

 Your baby's doctor also needs to monitor your baby's breathing, oxygen levels, and other vital signs while receiving nitric oxide.